RANCHO PALOS VERDES REAL ESTATE

 Public Golf Facilities are available at Los Verdes Country Club.
 Los Verdes is a public golf course run by the County of Los Angeles.
 Trump National Golf Club is a public course which is planned to open in December 2005, and is located at the southern edge of Rancho Palos Verdes adjacent to San Pedro.
 There is also a 9 hoe golf course at the new Terranea Resort.
 See Golf on the Palos Verdes Peninsula for detailed information and critiques of the Golf courses on the Palos Verdes Peninsula.

 Rancho Palos Verdes has several large parks including Hesse Park and Ryan Park.
 Hesse Park, located on Hawthorn Boulevard, has 29 acres, 2 softball diamonds, soccer fields, running track, children's play area , community room, and restrooms.
 Hesse park is also where the Rancho Palos Verdes City Council and Planning Commission holds its public meetings.
+See Rancho Palos Verdes Parks for a map and description of the various city parks.

 Ryan Park, located south of Hesse Park on Hawthorne Boulevard consists of 10 acres, a baseball field, grass areas, children's play area, and restrooms.
 Del Cerro Park, located at the end of Crenshaw Boulevard, south of Crest Road, is a 5 acre park, with no facilities, Abalone Cove Shoreline Park, located near Portuguese Bend off of Palos verdes Drive West, has picnic tables and beach access.